Kathy Maister's Start Cooking

 OK, here we go!

 Place the eggs tightly in a single layer in a saucepan.
+(One egg or 10 eggs will all take the same time to cook, as long as they are in a single layer.)
 Add one Tablespoon of salt to the water.
 (This will prevent the eggs from cracking.)

 Then cover the eggs with water.